egeloen/IvoryGoogleMapBundle/Resources/doc/service/distance_matrix.md

 ## Dependencies

-The Distance Matrix API requires an http client and so, the library relies on [Httplug](http://httplug.io/) which is an http client abstraction library.
-To install it, read this [documentation](/Resources/doc/installation.md).
+The Distance Matrix API requires an http client and a serializer.
+The library relies respectively on [Httplug](http://httplug.io/) which is an http client abstraction library and the [Ivory Serializer](https://github.com/egeloen/ivory-serializer) which is an advanced (de)-serialization library.

+To install them, read this [documentation](/Resources/doc/installation.md).

 ## Configuration

-In order to use the distance matrix service, you need to configure it.
+By default, the distance matrix service is disabled.
+In order to enable the service, you need to configure it.

 ### Http client and message factory